DaoFuying/RepliChrom/README.md

 **Script usage**
+Extracting replication timing features by callBinRT.py.
+Traning model by Random Forest method by trainbyRF_5fold.R (5-fold validation) and trainbyRF_100times.R (multiple traning validation).
+Model predition by predictByModel.R.

+Here we have K562 as an example to use these script.

-Extracting replication timing features by callBinRT.py `python callBinRT.py loopfile RTfile outpath outfile` \
+`python callBinRT.py data/loopfile RTfile outpath outfile` \